Roger Tamraz

-Roger Edward Tamraz (Arabic: روجيه تمرز) is an international banker and venture capital investor who has had an active business career in oil and gas in the Middle East, Europe, Asia and the United States since the early 1960s.
+Roger Edward Tamraz (Arabic: روجيه تمرز) is an international banker and venture capital investor who has had an active business career in oil and gas in Europe, Asia and North America since the early 1960s.
 He is the billionaire chairman of the Dubai, UAE-based petroleum energy firm NetOil.

 Tamraz is featured in the book See No Evil, which loosely inspired the film Syriana.